 Resources for sustainable, affordable travel

 Welcome to the Minimalist Journeys Travel Resources page, a curated list of the tools and websites we recommend so that you too can experience more by living with less.
-This list is designed to make your trip planning a breeze and your travels more affordable.
+This list is designed to make your trip planning a breeze, and your travels more affordable and sustainable.

 Online Travel Agencies

 - Expedia Group, Inc, a publicly traded US company which includes brands like CarRentals, CheapTickets, Expedia, HomeAway, Hotels.com, Hotwire, Orbitz, Travelocity, Trivago and Venere.
-They publicly state that as a Group, they support the United Nations’ Sustainable Development Goals – initiatives that are focused on protecting the planet, providing quality education, advancing equality, and enabling a more tolerant, just, and peaceful world.
+They publicly state that as a Group, they support the United Nations’ Sustainable Development Goals.
 To date, the Group’s corporate social responsibility efforts are aligned with 8 of the 17 United Nations Sustainable Development Goals, and there is room for improvement, as CSRHub’s rating of 32/100 attests.

 - Bookings Holdings is also a publicly traded US company comprising brands like Agoda, Booking.com, Kayak, Momondo and Priceline.
 Their latest Corporate Responsibilities Report is easy to find.